Thinking of joining Orsett C of E Primary School – you’ve made a good choice!

 Key Information about the admissions process for children joining Reception in 2024

 Application process starts (online application from 1st November 2021)

 Application process closes (on or close to 15th January 2024)

 Induction for new parents and children takes place during the Summer term through our Little Orsett programme.
-We very much hope that will be able to run this programme however it will depend on Government guidelines.
 Contact with those families who have successfully gained a place is usually in May.